 17. Health and Safety Plan.
-Respondent has submitted for U.S. EPA review and comment a plan that ensures the protection of the public health and safety during performance of on-Site work under this Settlement Agreement.
-This plan must be prepared consistent with U.S.

-EPA's Standard Operating Safety Guide (PUB 9285.1-03, PB 92-963414, June 1992).
+Respondent has submitted for U.S. EPA review and comment a plan that ensures the protection of the public health and safety during performance of Work under this Settlement Agreement.
+The Health and Safety was be prepared consistent with U.S. EPA's Standard Operating Safety Guide (PUB 9285.1-03, PB 92-963414, June 1992).
 In addition, the plan shall comply with all currently applicable Occupational Safety and Health Administration ("OSHA") regulations found at 29 C.F.R.
 Part 1910.
 If U.S. EPA determines that it is appropriate, the plan shall also include contingency planning.
-Respondent shall incorporate all changes to the plan recommended by U.S. EPA and shall implement the plan during the pendency of the removal action.
+Respondent shall incorporate all changes to the plan recommended by U.S. EPA and shall implement the Health and Safety Plan during the pendency of the removal action.